ruffrey/homesec/README.md

 Building the app:

 	git clone https://github.com/ruffrey/homesec
-	cd homesec && npm install
+	cd homesec
-	cd src && npm install
-	cd ../
 	grunt

 Look in the build folder and you'll have apps for mac, windows, and linux.

+### Dependencies

+`node_modules` are included in the repo because of the way `Imagemin` does dependences.
+It tries to install only the binaries for your platform.
+Unfortunately we want `optipng-bin` and `pngquant-bin` for all vendors (mac, windows, and linuxes).
+Thus the git repos are used in the package.json, since those do not run the npm installation scripts.

 Tweak settings in `Gruntfile.js` ([see here](https://github.com/mllrsohn/grunt-node-webkit-builder)) and `src/package.json` ([see here](https://github.com/rogerwang/node-webkit/wiki/Manifest-format)), if you like.